runekaagaard/django-hypergen/README.rst

         input_(id_="n", type_="number", value=n)
         button("Increment", id_="increment", onclick=cb(increment, n))

 Python functions all the way down.
-Notice the ``cb()`` function that automatically connects the onclick event on the frontend to the backend that then re-renders the page with the counter increased by one.
+Notice the ``cb()`` callback function automatically connecting the frontend onclick event to the backend that then re-renders the page with the counter increased by one.

 Running the examples
 ====================